mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/definitions.md

 fieldName.Should().Be("fn");
 ```

 In the same way, since we know the type of document, `Person` in this case, we can also translate fields names provided as a string.
-U

 ```csharp
 // method definition